Computers are extremely complicated. Cores, speed, processing units, gigahertz, what does it all mean?

 If you are only planning on using your computer for basic low-performance tasks like browsing the internet and word processing, you probably don't need a quad-core CPU.
 A single-chip will be more than enough.

-One task that will massively benefit from more cores is in gaming systems.
+A gaming system will benefit from more cores.
 The newest AAA+ games all come with the ability to take advantage of multi-threading quad-core CPUs.
 This means you get the best performance from your chip.